ncoghlan/misc/notes/python3/enum_creation.rst

-In almost all of the cases where we're interested in this, however, the enumeration values are NOT arbitrary: instead, we're exposing values defined in POSIX or IETF standards or by the underlying operating system, or ones we're we're exposing some internal implementation detail of the interpreter in a more robust and implementation independent way.
+In almost all of the cases where we're interested in this, however, the enumeration values are NOT arbitrary: instead, we're exposing values defined in POSIX or IETF standards or by the underlying operating system, or ones where we're exposing some internal implementation detail of the interpreter in a more robust and implementation independent way.

 The other cases that we may update are ones that currently use ``range`` to